turbinelabs/developer/reference/quickstart.md

 ![Prismatic Setup](https://d16co4vs2i1241.cloudfront.net/uploads/tutorial_image/file/636842997144618507/0d8f89bd404654ad9ce3e35ee9d38960dd34c35661e89fcb561b6ae20e422283/column_sized_prismatic-setup.png)

-There is a single domain (`local-demo:80`) that contains two routes. `/api` handles requests to our Prismatic Spray service instances, and `/` handles requests for everything else (in this case the Prismatic Spray UI).
+There is a single domain (`local-demo:80`) that contains two routes. `/api` handles requests to our demo service instances, and `/` handles requests for everything else (in this case the demo app).
 There are two clusters.
 Local-demo-api-cluster has 3 instances, each tagged with a different version (represented as a color).
 The blue and green instances are also tagged `stage=prod`.
-The local-demo-ui-cluster has a single instance tagged prod.
+The local-demo-cluster has a single instance tagged prod.

 The rules currently only map traffic to instances tagged